Overview

 The perfect place to cool down, grab a bite to eat, or drink something refreshing is at one of Dubrovnik’s charming harbors, like Dubrovnik Old Harbor, also known as Porporela.

-It offers breathtaking views of the medieval walls, St. John’s fortress, and various docked boats.
+It offers breathtaking views of the medieval walls, St. John’s fortress, and various boats docked along the harbor.
 Right under St. John’s fortress, you can also find ladders leading into the water for a refreshing swim.

 On the other side of town is the famous West Harbor, located between Fort Bokar and Fort Lovrijenac.
 You can get great views of it from the city walls and down by the water.